-Problem Presentations
+Presentations

-Your team will sign up for a 10-minute presentation on one of the days near the end of the class.
+Your team will sign up for a 10-minute in-class presentation shortly after your proposal debrief.
 Your presentation should include a 3-minute overview of your project followed by an in-depth presentation of a specific technical problem your team is working on and has not yet solved.
 The goal of the presentation is to get input from other students who might have ideas of how to solve your problem so you must explain the problem clearly enough to get meaningful suggestions back.